tsheng0315/Projects-on-CV/Fake News Detection with Machine Learning/README.md

 Understand the concept of tokenizer.

 Perform tokenizing and padding on text corpus to feed the deep learning model.

-Understand the theory and intuition behind Recurrent Neural Networks and LSTM

-Build and train the deep learning model

-Access the performance of the trained model

 ## Task 1: Understand the Problem Statement and business case